Kamiz660/SpamuraiAI-web-extension/README.md

 - Gemini Nano Prompt API (on-device AI)
 - YouTube DOM observer system
+- keyowrds detection database of known scammer data

-- Spamurai’s classification model trained on real comment patternsSpamuraiAI only runs on YouTube videos and shorts (as defined in the manifest), so the scripts will not run on other websites.
+SpamuraiAI only runs on YouTube videos and shorts (as defined in the manifest), so the scripts will not run on other websites.